 Scope of Works

-To open cut and lay the steel enveloper pipes using conventional trenching methods would be problematic given the location and depth and was deemed unsuitable as it would require closing the Gold Coast Highway at Broadbeach.
-Furthermore, ground conditions consisted of unstable fine sand, typical of the Gold Coast area, which had seen other contractors undermine the main highway throughout the Gold Coast precinct.
+UEA was contracted to deliver two crossings of the Gold Coast Highway, installing a 550mm steel casing to house the new DICL water mains.
+Due to the tight constraints required for the successful final connection, a guarantee of 100mm +/- tolerance was required.
+The methodology had to also allow for ground conditions that consisted of unstable fine sand, typical of the Gold Coast area, which had seen other contractors undermine the main highway throughout the Gold Coast precinct.
 This was a key factor in identifying pilot tube microtunneling using a guided boring machine as the most suitable trenchless method for completing the crossings successfully.

-UEA Trenchless did not experience any undermining or over excavation subsidence on the drives using the pilot tube microtunneling method giving the principal contractor Baulderstone confidence that strict tolerances of grade and safe clearance from existing infrastructure could be constantly met.
-As such, the reduced risk provided by the guided boring machine meant UEA could work under full highway traffic avoiding costly night works which was beneficial to the client.
+UEA did not experience any undermining or over-excavation subsidence on the drives using the pilot tube microtunneling method, giving the principal contractor Baulderstone confidence that strict tolerances of grade and safe clearance from existing infrastructure could be constantly met.
+As such, the reduced risk provided by the guided boring machine meant that UEA could work under full highway traffic, avoiding costly night works which was beneficial to the client.

-The project design had been completed by another contractor so UEA had little to no input in how the project was to be constructed which presented a number of challenges.
-On the first bore the pit dimensions were reduced which meant UEA had to install 3 metres lengths of steel enveloper pipe, as opposed the preferred 6 metre lengths, which doubled the installation time by increasing the number of welds.
+The pit dimensions were reduced on the first bore, which meant that UEA had to install three metre lengths of steel enveloper pipe, as opposed the preferred six metre lengths, which doubled the installation time by increasing the number of welds.

-Once the first 30metre bore was installed it was resurveyed and found to be only 1mm out from the design, well within tolerance and industry standard.
-Several local authorities visited site to witness pilot tube microtunneling first hand – a great way to gain an understanding of the various and ever changing trenchless methods available.
+Once the first 30 metre bore was installed, it was resurveyed and found to be only 1mm out from the design, well within tolerance and industry standard.
+Several local authorities visited the site to witness pilot tube microtunneling firsthand, a great way to gain an understanding of the various and ever-changing trenchless methods available.